Power of Attorney

 Both medical professionals and solicitors are legally empowered to authorise power of attorney.

-What is the difference between PoA and Guardianship?
+What's the difference between PoA and Guardianship?

 A Power of Attorney can only be granted to an individual who can understand and explain their wishes, whereas Guardianship applies when a person does not have capacity to make decisions on their own behalf.

 A welfare guardian can be an individual, such as a relative or close friend, or the Chief Social Work Officer.
-The guardianship order will say which decisions and/or actions the welfare guardian can take on behalf of the person with incapacity.
+The Guardianship order will say which decisions and/or actions the welfare guardian can take on behalf of the person with incapacity.
 The guardian is appointed by the sheriff's court.

 When should I set up a PoA?